Gizra/Gizra-Way-Book/approach_data_structure_task.md

 ![](4.jpg)

-but what is the relationship direction.
-That is, who is referring to who?
+Now, what is the relationship direction?
+That is, what is referring to what?
 Let's apply our questions to answer this:

-Question 1; Can one `topic` be written about in more than one `article`?
+Question 1: Can one `topic` be written about in more than one `article`?
 Yes.

-Question 2; (The Million Question) Can and should one single `topic`refer to a million `article`?
+Question 2: (The Million Question) Can and should one single `topic`refer to a million `article`?
 No, we don't want that.

-Now use the questions the other way around:
+Now ask the same questions from the other direction:

-Question 1 Can one `article` be written in more than one `topic`?
-Yes, that is the requirement
+Question 1: Can one `article` be written in more than one `topic`?
+Yes, that is the requirement.

+Question 2 (the Million Question): Can and should one single `article` refer to a million `topic`?
-Question 2 (the Million Question); This is where the reality should help us dictate the answer.
-While in theory an article could reference a million topics, we know that won't be the case.
-A typical article/ blog post is probably under a single or a few of topics.
-So it should be safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, we can safely say that the `article` will refer the `topic`.
+This is where the reality should help us dictate the answer.
+While in theory an article could reference a million topics, we know that this won't be the case.
+A typical article (blog post) will probably have a single or few topics.
+So, it is safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, we can safely say that the `article` refers to the `topic`.

 ![](5a.jpg)